gevorgii/gevorgii.github.io/_pages/cv.md

   * Worked on anitrust cases, mergers and acquisions
   * Clients included Google, Amazon, Adobe-Figma

-* July 2019 - May 2020: Research Assistant
+* Nov 2020 - Mar 2022: Research Assistant
-  * UC Berkeley, Department of Economics
+  * Nuffield Department of Primary Care Health Sciences, University of Oxford
   * Creation of tax databases and new tax progressivity index
-  * Flat tax policy evaluation on GINI
+  * Contributed and co-authored academic publications on health policy, health labor force and inequality
+  * Developed text sentiment and classification models
+  * Web-scraped and created a text database on the NHS patient reviews
+  * Treatment effects, difference-in-differences
   * Supervisor: Dr. Cata Nicodemo

+* July 2021 - Oct 2021: Economist
+  * Oxford Economics
+  * Developed McFadden choice model analysis on returns to research and development
+  * Monte Carlo simulations for consumer spending and inflationary expectations forecast
+  * Developed NLP tools and named entity recognition pipeline

 * July 2019 - May 2020: Research Assistant
   * UC Berkeley, Department of Economics